tkiraly/regional/regional.md

 |---|---|---|---|---|---|
 |LoRa|125|868.10<br/>868.30<br/>868.50<br/>|DR0 to DR5 / 0.3-5 kbps|3|<1%|

-**Table 2: EU863-870 default channels**
+**Table 3: EU863-870 default channels**

 In order to access the physical medium the ETSI regulations impose some restrictions such  maximum time the transmitter can be on or the maximum time a transmitter can transmit per hour.
 The ETSI regulations allow the choice of using either a duty-cycle limitation or a so-called **Listen Before Talk Adaptive Frequency  gility** (LBT AFA) transmissions  management.
 The current LoRaWAN specification exclusively uses duty-cycled limited  transmissions to comply with the ETSI regulations.

-EU868Mhz end-devices should be capable of operating in the 863 to 870 MHz frequency band and should feature a channel data structure to store the parameters of at least 16 channels.
+EU868Mhz end-devices SHALL be capable of operating in the 863 to 870 MHz frequency band and SHALL feature a channel data structure to store the parameters of at least 16 channels.
 A channel data structure corresponds to a frequency and a set of data rates usable on this frequency.

 The first three channels correspond to 868.1, 868.3, and 868.5 MHz / DR0 to DR5 and must be implemented in every end-device.
 Those default channels cannot be modified through the ***NewChannelReq*** command and guarantee a minimal common channel set between end-devices and network gateways.

-The following table gives the list of frequencies that should be used by end-devices to broadcast the JoinReq message.
+The following table gives the list of frequencies that SHALL be used by end-devices to broadcast the JoinReq message.
 The JoinReq message transmit duty-cycle shall follow the rules described in chapter "Retransmissions back-off" of the LoRaWAN specification document.

 |**Modulation**|**Bandwidth [kHz]**|**Channel Frequency [MHz]**|**FSK Bitrate or LoRa DR / Bitrate**|**Nb Channels**|**Duty cycle**|
 |---|---|---|---|---|---|